Google Pixel Watch Rumors: Specs, Release Date, Price and More

 Much of what we think we know about the Google Pixel Watch centers on a report from the German publication WinFuture.

-And in May, the site reported that Google is working on three Galaxy Watch models.
-According to the report, the models are currently code-named Ling, Triton and Sardine.
+In May of last year, the site reported that Google is working on three Pixel Watch models.
+According to the report, the models are code-named Ling, Triton and Sardine.
 Google typically uses aquatic animal names for its mobile product code names.

 A high-end processor

-Qualcomm has been getting some buzz this year over its anticipated Qualcomm Snapdragon Wear 3100.
-The new processor will be smaller than its predecessor, the Snapdragon 2100, and will also be far more efficient than the previous chip.
+Qualcomm has launched a new Snapdragon Wear 3100 for smartwatches.
+The new processor is smaller than its predecessor, the Snapdragon 2100, and it's designed to be far more efficient than the previous chip.
 Better yet, it should prove to be far more powerful, allowing you to interact with apps with ease.

 To be clear, neither Qualcomm nor Google has said that the Snapdragon Wear 3100 is coming to the Pixel Watch.
-But considering that the chip, which is launching later this year, will be the flagship wearable processor from Qualcomm, and that the Pixel Watch will likely be the last high-end Android-based smartwatch to launch this year, all signs are pointing to it coming to Google's creation.
+But considering that the chip is the flagship wearable processor from Qualcomm, it makes sense that the CPU would come to Google's creation.

 1GB of RAM